Nagendra1997/mesibo-documentation/loadable-modules.md

 {% comment %}
 ## Ready-to-use modules Source Code
 Github
-Precompiled modules are already available along with source code.
+The complete module source code is available in the container environment along with the necesary tools for building and debugging the source.
 You can readily load them into your application with the required configuration.
 If you wish to modify the source code , you can do that too.
-You can adapt the source code to suit your requirements and then compile them in the given build environment in the docker container which has all the required tools like gcc, gdb, vim etcbundled into the mesibo docker container.
+You can adapt the source code to suit your requirements and then compile them in the given build environment inthe docker container which has all the required tools like gcc, gdb, vim etcbundled into the mesibo docker container.

 {% endcomment %}